Boosting Engagement by Redesigning

 Hi-Fi Prototypes

-Based on valuable feedback received from 6 operators during the usability testing phase, second round of iteration on design and implemented significant changes.
-The following are the major modifications made to the design based on user feedback:
+Following valuable feedback from six operators during the usability testing phase, I conducted a second round of design iterations and implemented key improvements.
+The major modifications made to the design are outlined below, reflecting the users' insights and needs.

 Before & After Designs